-We grabbed more water at Horse Camp Seep, which also had good camping for anyone reading, and then continued a long climb up to some amazing views on the ridge above.
+We grabbed more water at Horse Camp Seep, which also had good camping for anyone reading, and then continued climbing up to some amazing views on the ridge above.
 Cricket was done for the day, but it was pretty windy up top, so we continued on to a saddle where there was one tent spot in the Manzanita.
 Cricket grabbed that spot, and I continued on down the mountain, targeting “The Park,” about two miles away, which was supposed to have good camping.

 I reached The Park about an hour before dark and found Karen had set up camp.
-There was plenty of camping, so I grabbed a spot about 50 yards away back in the pines, on top of cushy, soft pine needles.
+There was plenty of camping, so I grabbed a spot about 50 yards away, back in the pines, on top of cushy, soft pine needles.

 Karen left around 4:30 the next morning, which was the last time I saw her, but I would see Puff again until Pine, AZ.
 That is often how long-distance hikes work out.
 You may see some people over and over on these trails and others only once, but you always form a traveler’s bond no matter the time.
 If I ever saw Karen again on another trail, we would greet each other with big grins.